ENSTA-U2IS-AI/torch-uncertainty/docs/source/installation.rst

 Depending on your system, you may encounter poetry errors.
-If so, kill the process and add :bash:`PYTHON_KEYRING_BACKEND=keyring.backends.null.Keyring` at the beginning of every :bash:`poetry install` command.
+If so, kill the process and add :bash:`PYTHON_KEYRING_BACKEND=keyring.backends.null.Keyring` at the beginning of every :bash:`poetry` command.

 To update the package, run: